apalbright/thelittledataset/content/post/2017-06-26_the-one-with-all-the-quantifiable-friendships-part-2.md

 # Say My Name

 How much do the main six characters address or mention one another?
 Giora addressed this question in his post, and I build off of his work by including nicknames in the calculations, and using a different genre of visualization.
 With respect to the nicknames -- "Mon", "Rach", "Pheebs", and "Joe" -- "Pheebs" is undoubtably the stickiest of the group.
 Characters say "Pheebs" 370 times, which has a comfortable cushion over the second-place nickname "Mon" (used 73 times).
 Characters also significantly differ in their usage of each others' nicknames.
-For example, while Joey calls Phoebe "Pheebs" 38.3% of the time, Monica calls her by this nickname only 4.6% of the time.^[If you're curious about more numbers on the nicknames, check out [the project notebook](http://rpubs.com/apalbright/friends_project).]
+For example, while Joey calls Phoebe "Pheebs" 38.3% of the time, Monica calls her by this nickname only 4.6% of the time.[^4]

 Now, after adding in the nicknames, who says whose name?
 The following graphic addresses that point of curiosity: